CS5500-SEA-Staff/stuff/README.md

-# Delivery
+# Backend

-This is the basic Delivery project that all students forked in CS5500 F20.
+This is a basic API backend built with Spark and Dagger.

+## Nothing works / I see tons of errors

+This project relies on Dagger; until you do a `./gradlew build` Dagger-generated classes won't exist and many errors/problems will appear.

 ## Requirements

-A recent Gradle (>= 6.1.1 but < 7.0.0) and JDK 8.
+A recent Gradle (>= 6.1.1 but < 7.0.0) and JDK 11.

 ## Building